Kilsyth & Bonnybridge Railway

 In Kilsyth, this railway was known as the Low Line.
 This is because another (higher) railway passed through the town - the latter route, a mineral railway, is still known as the High Line.

-The Provost McCann Walkway, which uses this former railway line in Kilsyth, is a useful and popular local route even though it frequently floods near the Colzium entrance.
-In Autumn 2014, Friends of Kelvin Valley reported that North Lanarkshire Council have allocated £25k to deal with the problem in 2014-2015.
+The Provost McCann Walkway, which uses this former railway line in Kilsyth, is a useful and popular local route.
+In Autumn 2014, Friends of Kelvin Valley reported that North Lanarkshire Council allocated £25k to deal with a frequent flooding problem near the Colzium entrance; this is testament to how much the route is valued locally.